Code-Institute-Submissions/Milestone-project-131/README.md

 ### Project aim -

-To provide a responsive website where people can search for new travel destinations and find useful travel information.

-User Stories -
-As a new/existing user I'd like to gain inspiration to visit a new destination As a new/existing user I'd like to see the latest travel deals As a new/existing user I'd like to see useful travel tips and links As an existing user I'd like to access my members portal As a new user I'd like to sign up to be a member
-As a new/existing user I'd like to search for flights to various locations As a new/existing user I'd like to view weather information for various locations As a new/existing user I'd like to browse a map of the world
+The purpose of this project was to provide a website where users could gain inspiration for new travel destinations and find useful tips for travelling abroad.
+I also wanted to include links to other useful websites that would provide relevant travel services.
+As well as destination information I also wanted to provide weather and flight booking information in order to provide a one stop site for user's travel needs.
+Future development for this site would include the implementation of a members portal where users can save travel deals, select favourite destinations and book holidays.

+To maintain a clean appearence and good UX I decided to implement the same navbar and footer across all pages on the site and tried to avoid cramming too much text on any one page.
+To help with this a split the site in to different pages rather than having a single page which scrolled.

+My initial designs included the implementation of a weather widget which would allow the user to search for the weather in any location.
+This design was changed due to the time needed to implement this feature.

-Project wireframes can be viewed here.
+The wireframes for this project can be viewed here.

 * * * * *